 About Better Buying

-Doug Cahn, Co-Director, is a seasoned professional in the field of labor and compliance in global supply chains.
+Doug Cahn, Senior Advisor and Co-Founder, is a seasoned professional in the field of labor and compliance in global supply chains.
 He is a pioneer in implementing codes of conduct in supply chains for global companies, beginning with his 15-year tenure at Reebok International.
 For more information about Doug’s background, click here.

 The Fair Factories Clearinghouse (FFC) is a non-profit organization whose mission is to facilitate informed ethical business decisions for a better and more livable world.
 FFC is a compliance industry software innovator, developing and operating compliance tools for many leaders in the footwear, apparel and outdoor industries.
 For more information about the FFC, click here.